iShares Global Financials ETF (NYSEARCA:IXG) Shares Sold by UBS Group AG

-UBS Group AG cut its position in iShares Global Financials ETF (NYSEARCA:IXG – Get Rating) by 39.2% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 59,220 shares of the company’s stock after selling 38,145 shares during the quarter.
-UBS Group AG’s holdings in iShares Global Financials ETF were worth $3,894,000 as of its most recent filing with the Securities and Exchange Commission.
+UBS Group AG lowered its holdings in shares of iShares Global Financials ETF (NYSEARCA:IXG – Get Rating) by 39.2% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 59,220 shares of the company’s stock after selling 38,145 shares during the period.
+UBS Group AG’s holdings in iShares Global Financials ETF were worth $3,894,000 as of its most recent SEC filing.

-Other institutional investors have also modified their holdings of the company.
-San Luis Wealth Advisors LLC acquired a new stake in shares of iShares Global Financials ETF in the first quarter valued at $30,000.
-Vigilant Capital Management LLC acquired a new position in iShares Global Financials ETF during the 2nd quarter worth $32,000.
-Mayfair Advisory Group LLC acquired a new position in iShares Global Financials ETF during the 2nd quarter worth $227,000.
-Mandatum Life Insurance Co Ltd acquired a new position in iShares Global Financials ETF during the 2nd quarter worth $247,000.
-Finally, National Bank of Canada FI grew its stake in iShares Global Financials ETF by 14.3% during the 1st quarter.
-National Bank of Canada FI now owns 4,265 shares of the company’s stock worth $339,000 after purchasing an additional 534 shares in the last quarter.
+A number of other large investors have also recently bought and sold shares of IXG.
+National Bank of Canada FI boosted its stake in iShares Global Financials ETF by 14.3% during the 1st quarter.
+National Bank of Canada FI now owns 4,265 shares of the company’s stock worth $339,000 after purchasing an additional 534 shares during the period.
+M&T Bank Corp lifted its stake in shares of iShares Global Financials ETF by 40.5% in the 1st quarter.
+M&T Bank Corp now owns 24,300 shares of the company’s stock worth $1,931,000 after acquiring an additional 7,000 shares during the period.
+Scotia Capital Inc. lifted its stake in shares of iShares Global Financials ETF by 10.9% in the 1st quarter.
+Scotia Capital Inc. now owns 19,710 shares of the company’s stock worth $1,566,000 after acquiring an additional 1,944 shares during the period.
+Northwestern Mutual Wealth Management Co. lifted its stake in shares of iShares Global Financials ETF by 69.4% in the 1st quarter.
+Northwestern Mutual Wealth Management Co. now owns 10,237 shares of the company’s stock worth $813,000 after acquiring an additional 4,193 shares during the period.
+Finally, Tcwp LLC acquired a new stake in shares of iShares Global Financials ETF in the 1st quarter worth $2,003,000.

 About iShares Global Financials ETF